duncombe/wikis/Development-of-Test-Themes.md

     *  [NERACOOS water level obs/model viewer](http://www.neracoos.org/datatools/forecast/modelobs)

 ## Theme 2B: Oil Tanker Spill
-An oil tanker loaded has collided with another vessel 5 nautical miles SE of the entrance to Delaware Bay.
+An oil tanker loaded has collided with another vessel 5 nautical miles SE of the entrance to Delaware Bay (NOTE: can we use the other coast, maybe SF Bay?).
 A large quantity of oil has been released into the marine environment, threatening the shoreline of a particular coastline.

 #### Questions to Guide Corresponding IPython Notebooks
-* Can we discover, access and map high resolution coastline and velocity vectors from a real time data set accessible through CSWs and then map modeled water velocity vectors at a point in the future from the designated time of the test in the same geographic area?
+* Can we discover, access and map high resolution coastline and velocity vectors from a real time data set accessible through catalogs and then map modeled water velocity vectors at a point in the future from the designated time of the test in the same geographic area?
 * Can we discover, access and map bathymetry, tidal data, currents, winds, and overlay that with data reflecting coastal ecological vulnerabilities in a designated bounding box for a designated time in single IPython notebook?
 * Can we discover, access and map satellite remote sensing images in real time against real time and future model projection data of velocity vectors in a single IPython notebook?
 * Can we discover, access and map high resolution coastline, velocity vectors, and data on the [core IOOS biological variables](http://www.iooc.us/activities/biological-integration-observation-task-team/)?
 * Can we discover, access and map an oil spill trajectory using GNOME for a particular location?
-    *  Answering this question will also mean answerign the question of whether we can discover, access and use wind speed data and river flow rates data in a single script and then call the GNOME model to run the scenario after entering a specified spill size, location, pollutant type, model duration, and uncertainty (See, [GNOME Example Problem Document](http://response.restoration.noaa.gov/sites/default/files/Gnome_NSlope_Ex.pdf)).
+    *  Answering this question will also mean answering the question of whether we can discover, access and use wind speed data and river flow rates data in a single script and then call the GNOME model to run the scenario after entering a specified spill size, location, pollutant type, model duration, and uncertainty (See, [GNOME Example Problem Document](http://response.restoration.noaa.gov/sites/default/files/Gnome_NSlope_Ex.pdf)).

 ####Required Data to Answer Questions
 * real-time winds
 * waves
 * water density
 * synthetic aperture radar
+* high-frequency coastal radar
 * satellite remote sensing images
 * wind speed/direction
 * surface currents